Our music appreciation classes have now been expanded to include three sessions:

 This course is for listeners who have at least basic knowledge of classical music - terminology, form, etc. Please enquire if you are unsure.

-Cost: £60 for all 6 spring/summer sessions or £12 per session
+Cost: £120 for all twelve sessions or £12 for an individual session.

-(If this cost is a hardship, please let us know and you may pay what you can afford.)
+(If the cost is a hardship, please let us know and you may pay what you can afford.)